 - You cannot be forced to work over the number of hours in your contract and may legally refuse to do so.

-Changes to Which Shifts You Work
+Employer Making Changes to The Shifts You Work

 There are many scenarios under which you might have changes made to the shifts you’re being asked to work.
 Here are 3 common examples based on reader’s questions and an overview of the law and rights at play in each scenario.

 I’ve been working for a company for 11 years since it started.
 I have been working day shifts because they told me that the night shift is too risky for ladies.